Sakshi290314/Predictive-Maintenance-of-Aircraft-Engines-Using-NASA-C-MAPSS-Dataset/README.md

 Checked how strongly each remaining sensor relates to RUL.
 The graph above shows sensors with strong positive or negative correlation — these are the most important features for predicting engine failure.

-Step 5 — Normalize Features

-All 14 sensors + 3 operational settings were scaled to 0–1 range using MinMaxScaler so no feature dominates due to its measurement unit.
+Step 5 — Normalize Features: All 14 sensors + 3 operational settings were scaled to 0–1 range using MinMaxScaler so no feature dominates due to its measurement unit.

-**Models Overview (Simple Explanation)
+**Models Overview**

-Machine Learning Models (Traditional Approach)**
+**Machine Learning Models**
 <img width="524" height="315" alt="image" src="https://github.com/user-attachments/assets/6fe97cfb-b3ea-4df1-b781-1dfafa92d9da" />

 **Feature Importance Analysis:**